tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 The reader is also assumed to be familiar with {{I-D.ietf-tls-dtls-connection-id}}
 as this document applies the CID functionality to DTLS 1.3.

-Figures in this document illustrate various combinations of the DTLS protocol exchanges and the symbols have the following meaning:
+Figures in this document illustrate various combinations of the DTLS protocol exchanges, and the symbols have the following meaning:

   * '+'  indicates noteworthy extensions sent in the previously noted message.
   * '*'  indicates optional or situation-dependent messages/extensions that are not always sent.